ZeeCoder/use-resize-observer/README.md

 You might want to receive values less frequently than changes actually occur.

-While this hook does not come with its own implementation of throttling / debouncing, you can use hook composition instead to achieve the same results:
+While this hook does not come with its own implementation of throttling / debouncing, you can use the `onResize` callback to implement your own version:

 [CodeSandbox Demo](https://codesandbox.io/s/use-resize-observer-throttle-and-debounce-8uvsg)